Oregon SAF has made the decision to postpone the annual meeting as a commitment to the health of participants and members.

 In the afternoon, four concurrent sessions will feature Forest Health, Wildlife in the News, Drinking Water, and Certification.
 All four of these sessions will highlight numerous speakers bringing the latest research findings and current policy topics to our attendees.

 We will be featuring a poster session, where students and professionals are invited to participate.
-The Annual Meeting concludes Thursday afternoon with a general session looking at the intersection of forestry and policy in 2020.
+The Annual Meeting concludes Thursday afternoon with a general session looking at the intersection of forestry and policy.

 9:00 AM Registration and tour check-in (lobby of Keizer CC)